Spastic Cerebral Palsy Explained

 Helping your child as early as possible is critical to a positive outcome.
 Early intervention is proven to significantly improve the quality of life for someone with cerebral palsy.

-If your child developed spastic cerebral palsy due to a possible birth injury, get in touch with an attorney experienced in cerebral palsy cases.
-Financial compensation may be available to help pay for medication, surgery, therapy, treatment, and any special needs costs.
-Contact the Birth Injury Justice Center today at 800-914-1562 to get a free medical case review.
+If your child developed cerebral palsy due to a possible birth injury, get in touch with an attorney experienced in cerebral palsy cases.
+Financial compensation may be available to help cover the costs of medication, surgery, therapy, treatment, and any special needs expenses.
+Call the Birth Injury Justice Center today at (800) 914-1562 or get a free case review now.